The Tax-Free Savings Account (TFSA) program was introduced by the Canadian government in the 2008 Federal Budget.

 - You must be 18 years of age or older, be a resident of Canada and have a valid social insurance number.

-- You can invest in almost anything through your TFSA including cash, Guaranteed Investment Certificates (GICs), bonds, mutual funds, stocks, etc. Dividend income from a foreign country may be subject to foreign withholding tax.
+- You can invest in almost anything through your TFSA, including Guaranteed Investment Certificates (GICs), bonds, mutual funds, stocks, etc. Dividend income from a foreign country may be subject to foreign withholding tax.

-- You can re-contribute any amount you withdraw in the following year plus your contribution room for that year.
-Say you have $21,000 in your TFSA and you withdraw $5,000 this year (2017) to pay for an emergency.
-In 2018, you will be able to contribute that $5,000 plus your normal contribution room for 2018.
+- You can re-contribute any amount you withdraw the following year, plus your contribution room for that year.
+Say you withdraw $5,000 from your TFSA in 2022 to pay for an emergency.
+In 2023, you can contribute that $5,000 plus your regular $6,500 contribution room for 2023.

 - Do not contribute over your limit.
-Excess contributions to your TFSA will be subject to 1% tax on the excess contributions per month until you remove it.
-If you have been a resident of Canada since 2009, this means you have a total contribution room of $57,500 (updated for 2018).
+Excess contributions to your TFSA are subject to a 1% tax on the excess contributions each month until you remove them.
+If you have been a resident of Canada since 2009, this means you have a total contribution room of $88,000 (updated for 2023).
 If in doubt about your TFSA limit, you can contact Canada Revenue Agency (via My Account) or use the Tax Information Phone Service.

-- You can give money to a spouse or partner to put in their TFSA account without running foul of Canada Revenue Agency’s attribution rule.
+- You can give money to a spouse or partner to put in their TFSA account without violating Canada Revenue Agency’s attribution rule.

 - Capital gains or investment income generated on a TFSA are not taxed.
 However, you cannot claim a capital loss for any losses incurred in your account.

 The annual TFSA contribution room is indexed to inflation.